 You’re offered trimming tools to select just the section you need, and you can choose from four different types of slides - one offering your clip full screen, another splitting the screen between your video and text, one with an animated caption over the screen, and lastly, a large title over the screen.

 As with Webpages, your creative options are much more limited than for Graphics: you can’t select your font, and you don’t even have access to a full colour palette - just the ones offered by whichever Theme you’ve chosen.

 You can’t colour correct your videos, and the most you can do aside from trimming them, is zooming into them.
 Barely worth writing home about.

-By default, a musical score is added to your project, which you can change in the Music section - you have about three dozen options, but if none of these appeal, it’s possible for you to upload your own soundtrack.
+By default, a musical score is added to your project, which you can change in the Music section - you have just under three dozen tracks to choose from, but if none of these appeal, it’s possible for you to upload your own.